ITensor/ITensors.jl/NDTensors/ext/examples/Readme.md

 One should start by constructing a folder designated `NDTensor___` where ___ is replaced with the name of the datatype.
 In this folder one creates an `NDTensor___.jl` file.
 This is the only file which should link `NDTensors` to your new datatype.
 In this file, one can import all necessary packages for your datatype.
 These packages should NOT be added to the `Project.toml`.

+## TODO This is no longer necessary, should it be deleted?
 The most necessary portion is the `set_type.jl` file.
 In this file, one must define `set_eltype` and `set_ndims`.
 These functions allow our adapt system properly interperet the datatype and construct new tensors with that datatype.
 Be sure to (import and) define these functions as `NDTensors.set_eltype` and `NDTensors.set_ndims`.

 In general, I have found that Adapt functions (like `cu` or `mtl`) do work properly with ITensors and NDTensors.
 However, we have decided to construct our own versions of these functions because the ones constructed by `CUDA.jl` and `Metal.jl` do not preserve the element type of `Numbers` and convert all numbers, bar `Float16`, to `Float32`.
 It is possible define ones own adapt functions by utilizing the `adapt_structure` function defined in `NDTensors`.